jgam/college-recommend/college/README.md

 - when going to myschools, always look at context-colleges and update if different, else jsut display with detailed information

 problems:
-[colleges] Context addcolleges done now need to write deleteColleges function in authContext. also need to check where I left offf with seting auth.colleges to {colleges:[init]
+[colleges] Context addcolleges done now need to write deleteColleges function in authContext. also need to check where I left offf with seting auth.colleges to {colleges:[init] fixed

 ## 20200606